Treatment Programs and Centers For Teens Struggling With Video Game Addiction

 Trails Carolina is a groundbreaking and cutting edge treatment facility that is fully equipped to treat your teen dealing with video game addiction.
 If left untreated, a video game addiction can lead to unemployment, isolation, and other neurotic behaviors later in life.

-We treat video game addiction with a mix of wilderness therapy, individual therapy, equine therapy, family therapy, skill building, academics, and positive coping mechanisms.
+We treat video game addiction with a mix of wilderness therapy, individual therapy, equine relational programming, family therapy, skill building, academics, and positive coping mechanisms.
 Our focus is providing lifelong tools that your teenager can use upon reentering the world to live a successful life.

 What are the Causes of Video Game Addiction?